hashicorp/terraform-provider-consul/website/docs/d/key_prefix.html.markdown

 * `path_prefix` - (Required) Specifies the common prefix shared by all keys that will be read by this data source instance.
 In most cases, this will end with a slash to read a "folder" of subkeys.

+* `subkey` - (Optional) Specifies a subkey in Consul to be read.
+Supported values documented below.
+Multiple blocks supported.

 The `subkey` block supports the following: